Atlas-OS/docs/docs/getting-started/post-installation/drivers/intel.md

 ---
 description: A guide on how to configure and install Intel GPU drivers in AtlasOS
-icon: custom/intel-inside
+icon: custom/intel
 ---

-# :custom-intel-inside: Installing Intel graphics drivers
+# :custom-intel: Installing Intel graphics drivers

 In order of preference, we recommend installing your Intel graphics drivers via: